What is Zero-Day Malware? Understanding the Ultimate Digital Threat

 While no approach can guarantee protection against zero-day threats, organizations can implement strategies to reduce risk and minimize potential damage:

 Patch Management Excellence: While patches for zero-days aren’t available until after discovery, organizations with robust patch management programs can deploy fixes rapidly once they become available.
-Companies that patched critical vulnerabilities within 24 hours of release experienced 76% fewer successful exploits compared to those that took over a week.
+Companies that patch critical vulnerabilities quickly experience fewer successful exploits.

 The Human Element: Your Last Line of Defense